 For this reason, taking those stairs is really worth it, I think!

-I enjoyed the view more than taking photos inside the cathedral, I see.
+I enjoyed the view from outside more than the cathedral’s interior, if I’m honest.

 The Yellow Camino Arrow!